airbnb/visx/packages/visx-responsive/Readme.md

         parentHeight={parent.height}
         parentTop={parent.top}
         parentLeft={parent.left}
-        // this is the referer to the wrapper component parentRef={parent.ref}
+        // this is the referrer to the wrapper component parentRef={parent.ref}
-        // this function can be called inside MySuperCoolVisxChart to cause a resize of the wrapper component resizeParent={parent.resize}
+        // this function can be called inside MyVisxChart to cause a resize of the wrapper component resizeParent={parent.resize}
       />
     )}